How to Barricade a Door that Opens Out

 Fighting Chance Solutions offers the Sleeve2 for $83.00 per unit.
 The Sleeve2 is also available with bulk discounts for organizations purchasing larger quantities.

 The available discounts make Sleeve2 one of the most affordable solutions available on the market.

 Schools around the nation are realizing that classroom lockdown solutions are no longer an optional extra safety measure.
 We are in dire need of reliable tools that protect and defend those who are unable to defend themselves.

 A classroom door barricade is becoming as essential as a first aid kit or fire extinguisher.

-It provides protection and security in not only times of need, but also peace of mind in your day to day life.
+It provides not only protection and security in times of need, but also peace of mind in your day to day life.

 You can feel confident and at ease, knowing that you are equipped to keep your loved ones safe.